BLCM/bl3mods/Aaron0000/Balands/README.md

 Increased Blue Fire's chance of dropping from its loot pool to 100% and increase the number of drops from this pool to 2.

-Increased the odds of Agonizer 9000 dropping from its loot pools to 30% for the White Elephant/Dictator, 40% for the Damned/Loaded Dice/EMP-5/Backburner pool, gave it two chances to drop from the loot pools each, and reduce the odds of the Agonizer 1500 considerably.
+Adjusted the Agonizer 9000's dedicated item drops.
+It now has a 30% chance to drop from either of its loot pools, the Crader's EM-P5 has been moved to the Dictator/Loaded Dice loot pool, and the Agonizer 1500 has been removed from both of the regular Agonizer 9000 dedicated item drop pools and given its own item pool with a 50% chance to drop.

 Increased drop rates from Black, Yellow, and Red Power Troopers to 13.33%.

-Increased drops rates from Pink and Blue Power Troopers to 20%.
+Increased drop rates from Pink and Blue Power Troopers to 20%.

 Increased the number of Bloody Harvest Legendary drops from Captain Haunt to 3.